The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 Pure directional speculation with unlimited upside but rapid time decay working against you.
 High risk/reward.
 Only appropriate when strong catalysts (FOMC, CPI) create outsized directional opportunities.

 Pro tip: The market environment determines the strategy — not the other way around.
-Balanced sessions favor iron condors.
-Trend days favor directional spreads.
-Expansion days may warrant sitting out entirely.
+Balanced Days favor Debit Condors.
+Trend Days favor Directional Debit Spreads.
+Expansion Days may warrant sitting out entirely.
 Classify first, structure second.

 Risk Management — The Non-Negotiable Rules